 Import multiple SD-WAN branch and hub devices to more quickly deploy your SD-WAN.

 Add multiple SD-WAN devices to quickly onboard branch and hub firewalls, rather than manually adding each device one at a time.
 When adding your devices, you specify what type of device it is (branch or hub) and you give each device its site name for easy identification.
-Before adding your devices, plan your SD-WAN configuration to ensure you have all the required IP addresses and that the SD-WAN topology is well understood.
+Before adding your devices, plan your SD-WAN configuration to ensure you have all the required IP addresses and that you understand the SD-WAN topology.
 This helps reduce any configuration errors.

-If you want to have Active/Passive HA running on two branch firewalls or two hub firewalls, do not add those firewalls as SD-WAN devices in your CSV file.
-You will add them as HA peers separately when you Configure HA Devices for SD-WAN.
+If you want to have active/passive HA running on two branch firewalls or two hub firewalls, don’t add those firewalls as SD-WAN devices in your CSV file.
+You’ll add them as HA peers separately when you Configure HA Devices for SD-WAN.

-If you are using BGP routing, you must add a security policy rule to allow BGP from the internal zone to the hub zone and from the hub zone to the internal zone.
+If you’re using BGP routing, you must add a Security policy rule to allow BGP from the internal zone to the hub zone and from the hub zone to the internal zone.
 If you want to use 4-byte autonomous system numbers (ASNs), you must first enable 4-byte ASNs for the virtual router.

-If you have pre-existing zones for your Palo Alto Networks firewalls, you will be mapping them to the predefined zones used in SD-WAN.
+If you have preexisting zones for your Palo Alto Networks firewalls, you’ll be mapping them to the predefined zones used in SD-WAN.

 - SelectandPanoramaSD-WANDevicesDevice CSVExportan empty SD-WAN device CSV.
 The CSV allows you to import multiple branch and hub devices at once, rather than adding each device manually.

 - Populate the SD-WAN device CSV with the branch and hub information and save the CSV.
 All fields are required unless noted otherwise.
-You must enter the following for each hub and branch:
+Enter the following for each hub and branch:

 - device-serial—The serial number of the branch or hub firewall.